Freelancing is becoming a more and more popular option for earning income at home these…

 Transcription headphones – The better you can hear what you are transcribing, the more quickly and easily you can work and the more money you can earn.
 If you can afford it, high-quality noise-canceling headphones will really help you drown out everything in the background so you can hear, focus and work efficiently.
 If you need something more affordable, there are a huge number of regular headphones on the market.

 There are so many headphones, in fact, both noise canceling and regular, that it can be confusing and time consuming to try to decide which ones to buy.
 You can narrow it down and more easily choose the transcription headphones best for you by using this info I compiled about the best headphones for transcriptionists.

 Foot pedal – This is an optional piece of equipment.
 Some legal transcriptionists use foot pedals, some do not.
-Basically 100% of those transcriptionists who do use foot pedals use the Infinity USB foot pedal, which you can get on Amazon right here.
+Basically 100% of those transcriptionists who do use foot pedals use the Infinity USB foot pedal.

 Text expander – This is also optional, but a text expander can really speed up your typing and save you time.
 I myself use and highly recommend the TextExpander brand.
 You can read what I wrote about exactly how TextExpander works here.

 Grammarly – Also optional, Grammarly is the world’s number one software to help you compose error-free typewritten documents.
 They have a free version, which you can get right here.

 Now that you know all about how to become a transcriptionist, you will probably want to know where you can find legal transcriptionist jobs.
 You can learn the 12 most popular transcription companies where people who are already transcriptionists find legal transcription jobs from home here.